Posted on . by BAustinComments Off on The Spazmatics (Las Vegas): Nerds Rock!

 Frank and the Steins

-The month of October brings band transformations like the pop/rock cover band Venus Rising which becomes “Zombie Rising” for this October – dressing both themselves and the stage in the trappings of Halloween.
-(Last October they were “Vampire Rising”.)
-Frank and the Steins come out every October as well, with classic horror dress and a repertoire of classic Halloween songs.
-There’s also a fantastic Ozzy Osbourne/Alice Cooper tribute band (Alice and Ozzy’s Frightmare) that they drag out every October, complete with makeup, props and theatrics.
+In past years I’ve seen the pop/rock cover band Venus Rising become “Zombie Rising” for October – dressing both themselves and the stage in the trappings of Halloween, and a fantastic Ozzy Osbourne/Alice Cooper tribute band (Alice and Ozzy’s Frightmare), complete with makeup, props and theatrics.
 Oh, and dancing girls.
 It wouldn’t be Vegas without dancing girls.
 The same lead singer plays the part of both Ozzy and Alice (with costume changes), and having seen the real Ozzy and Alice perform, I’d say this guy has it down.
 Check it out for yourself: (recorded Oct 2010)

 To give you an idea of the quality and variety of shows on any given night at the Fremont Street stages, I took my camera for a walk on a random Wednesday night.
 I caught performances from the aforementioned Venus Rising – a four piece band with a female lead singer with a bluesy sound and a flirty rock girl stage presence, Rok of Ages – a hard rock cover band with a male lead singer that really hams it up on stage (he reminds me a bit of David Lee Roth), and Rock Candy Sticky Sweet – a stage performance with dancers, multiple singers and a rocking drummer and guitarist.
 I promise to share more on them in an upcoming post.
 For now, enjoy this taste of a single night on Fremont: (recorded Aug 2012)

-The Fremont Street Experience “OktoberFRIGHTfest” begins October 3rd (today), featuring Zombie Rising, Frank and the Steins and Alice and Ozzy’s Frightfest.
+The Fremont Street Experience “OktoberFRIGHTfest” runs October 4th through 31st in 2015.
 Check the website below for show dates and times.

 Crowds can get large for headlining bands.
 Expect 5000+ people at the stage.
 Get there early for a good view.